Counselling Skills II

 - To offer practitioners and students the tools and educational skills to integrate family therapy into their practice.
 Using examples of multiple theories and techniques in the areas of conducting extensive assessments, creating treatment plans with and for the family, and counselling concerns.

-- This book focus is on the family and the therapist.
+- This book focuses on the family and the therapist.
 Offering case studies and up-to-date family therapy skills for beginners and those wishing to upgrade their family therapy skills.

-- UnderstandCase studies are offered to deepen the study of working with families, children, adolescents, older adults, couples living with serious mental illness.
+UnderstandCase studies are offered to deepen the study of working with families, children, adolescents, older adults, and couples living with serious mental illness.

-- Before the Initial Interview – developing connection, administrative issues, motivation, credibility.
+Before the Initial Interview – developing connection, administrative issues, motivation, and credibility.

-- Developing a Treatment Focus and Treatment Plan: Four obstacles to developing a treatment focus, building a conceptual map using theory and research, components of a treatment plan, evaluating the effectiveness of treatment.
+Developing a Treatment Focus and Treatment Plan: Four obstacles to developing a treatment focus, building a conceptual map using theory and research, components of a treatment plan, and evaluating the effectiveness of treatment.

-- Working with Families and Children – Assessment of children and adolescents, emerging resources for treating children and adolescents, the family life cycle revisited, variations and family development.
+Working with Families and Children – Assessment of children and adolescents, emerging resources for treating children and adolescents, revisited family life cycle, variations, and family development.

-- Getting Unstuck in Therapy – Understanding clients ambivalence about change, therapist-client agenda and timing mismatch, matching levels of directness to the client, therapists reluctance to intervene, therapist’s lack of conceptual clarity, change an acceptance, countertransference how therapist issues interfere, dealing with cancellations and no shows, difficulty getting other family members to therapy, handling secrets, dealing with clients we dislike, how agencies contribute to being stuck, supervision, self-supervision questions, getting unstuck using research and literature.
+Getting Unstuck in Therapy – Understanding the client’s ambivalence about change, therapist-client agenda and timing mismatch, matching levels of directness to the client, therapists reluctance to intervene, therapist’s lack of conceptual clarity, change an acceptance, countertransference, how therapist issues interfere, dealing with cancellations and no shows, difficulty getting other family members to therapy, handling secrets, dealing with clients we dislike, how agencies contribute to being stuck, supervision, self-supervision questions, getting unstuck using research and literature.